indieSoftware/Navigator/README.md

 ```
 Here we use three different NavigationDestination types, but provide no registrations.

 So what black magic is this?
 Simple.
-Navigator provides an initializer for `NavigationLink` that looks for `NavigationDestination` types behind the scenes and dispatches them accordingly.
+Navigator provides an initializer for `NavigationLink` that takes `NavigationDestination` types and maps them to an internal type that `ManagedNavigationStack` has already registered for you.

-This small change eliminates *dozens* upon *dozens* of problems trying to use and define multiple destination types within the same navigation stack.
+This small change allows a single `navigationDestination` handler to push `NavigationDestination` views of *any* type!

+Consider a modular application whose home screen uses "cards" provided from different modules.
+Clicking on a card from Module A should push an internal view from that module... but that's only possible if we somehow knew how to register the needed types from module A.

+Now there's no need to do so!
-But it is a potentially breaking change as of 1.2.0.

-Use `NavigationLink(value:label)` without defining the destination and navigation will fail.
+Note that this is *potentially* a breaking change.
+Use the old `NavigationLink(value:label)` view *without* defining the destination and navigation will fail.

 Use `NavigationLink(to:label)` and you'll be fine.